SAP/ui5-webcomponents/docs/DoD.md

  - Do I **change public properties** without user interaction?

 Public properties belong to the application.
-Usually applications bind properties to a model.
+Usually applications bind components' properties to a model.
-If we change properties arbitrarily, the application model may get out of sync.
+If a component changes its own public properties arbitrarily, the application model may get out of sync.
+Public properties may only be changed internally upon user interaction (in combination with firing an event).

  - Have I set **noAttribute** for private properties that are not used for CSS?